openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 Let's now write a formula that returns `200` if the Person’s salary is lower than `1000`, and `100` otherwise.

-The Numpy function [`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) offers a simple syntax to handle these cases.
+The NumPy function [`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) offers a simple syntax to handle these cases.

 ```py
 def formula(persons, period):